 September meeting: The prize is usually awarded before the conference dinner.
 Immediately before, ensure representatives of the shortlisted titles' publishers are present.
 The prize is a £200 cheque and should be enclosed with a congratulations card.
+As of 2020-201, it is agreed that we will include a session featuring a conversation with the shortlisted authors as part of the BAAL annual conference.
+We will announce the outcome in various channels.

 Mid-September: Draw up a list of the leftover copies, and send it along with the copies to the British Council in London.
 He/she will make sure that the books get forwarded to the BC in a beneficiary country.
 Contact the Web Editor to update the prize section of the website.
 Contact all reviewers of the winning title to ask if they would be happy to have their non-anonymous reviews published in Applied Linguistics, provided that they have a free slot.
 If so, contact the book review editor of Applied Linguistics enclosing the reviews, and ask if they want to publish one of them.
 Report their answer back to the reviewers and put the two parties in touch.
+Liaise with the book review editor of the BAAL Newsletter to publish a selection of the reviewers' comments.